goehlemichael/terraform-podcast/README.md

 content bucket current organization:

 each directory is a podcast episode.
-Files store the episode metadata, the podcast metadata is stored as environment variables in the lambda function currently
+Files store the episode metadata. environment variables in the lambda function store the podcast metadata.
+I plan to move this to a dynamodb table

 ```
 .